Berlin considering how to support German carmaker Volkswagen – DW – 09/20/2024

 "VW is of central importance to Germany," Habeck told reporters in the city of Papenburg in the state of Lower Saxony.

-Habeck is scheduled to visit a VW plant in Emden, also in Lower Saxony, on Friday.
+Habeck visited a VW plant in Emden, also in Lower Saxony, on Friday.

 Government sources said that the Economy Ministry was considering how to address weak electric vehicle sales.
 Sales of electric vehicles collapsed after the government stopped subsidizing them.